jayflo/avro-map/README.md

                    name: 'fixedSixteen' } }
         ```

         As shown, a union's type will be set to `"union"` even though a union in an AVRO schema is only the array.
 We do this to standardize this argument's structure received by `callback`.
-When `entry.type` is a primitive, `entry.ref === entry.type`.
     3. `String[] keyChain`: an array of keys representing the location of this type within an object conforming to `schema`.
 That is, a string is pushed onto this array for each recursive call.
 The table below shows which key is added for each recursable type:

         | type | recursable properties | added to `keyChain` |